DISNEY DREAM AND FANTASY SECRET CABINS

 The ones the insiders know are the Disney Dream Secret Rooms.

-A Disney Dream Secret Room is one which offers what many would be considered an upgrade.
-So a Verandah for the price of an Outside Stateroom.
+A Disney Dream or Fantasy Secret Stateroom is one that offers what many would be considered an upgrade.
+Without paying the cost of an upgrade.

-So when we talk about the Dream everything still applies to the Disney Fantasy.
+Remember, when we talk about the Dream everything still applies to Disney Fantasy.

 Disney Cruise Lines has a number of different categories of stateroom on all of their ships.